 The Adjutant General”

-The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and took part in the death march were held.
-Camp 2 did not have an adequate water supply and was closed.
-It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and consolidated into Camp 1 on October 30, 1942.
+Cabanatuan was actually three camps.
+Camp 1 was where most of the men who captured on Bataan and took part in the march were held.
+Camp 2 did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1 on October 30th.

 At some point, he was sent to Palawan Island as a replacement for a POW who had been sent to Bilibid because the man was too ill to work.
 It is not known when he arrived.
 The work detail built an airfield with picks and shovels.
 In September, one POW was accidentally killed by a landing Japanese dive bomber.
 The Japanese did not allow the POWs to give the man an adequate burial.
 One afternoon during muster, one POW was missing and the Japanese believed he had escaped.
 Ten POWs were thrown into a dungeon and beaten.
 It turned out the man had gotten lost coming back to the camp.
 After he was back, the POWs were released and he was thrown into the dungeon and beaten.
 It was at this time that the Japanese imposed the Blood Brother rule.
 If a POW escaped the other nine men in his group would be executed.

 In July 1944, about half the POWs were returned to Cabanatuan since most of the work on the airfield was done.
 It appears he remained at the prison.
 On September 21, 1944, the first American planes the POWs had seen in over two years flew over Bilibid on their way to attack Clark Field.
 Shortly after this, Jesse’s name appeared on a list of POWs being transferred to Japan.
 This was being done because American forces had landed in the Philippines.